What then shall we say to these things? If God is for us, who is against us?Romans 8:31(NASB)

-In the preceding verses of his epistle to the Romans, Paul expounds the most extraordinary position, unsurpassed privileges and catalogue of blessings that belongs to every believer in Christ.
-We, who deserve punishment, are justified, sanctified and glorified by the blood of the Lord Jesus Christ, simply because we have trusted Him as our Saviour.
+In the preceding verses of his epistle to the Romans, Paul expounds the most extraordinary position, unsurpassed privileges, and catalogue of blessings that belong to every believer in Christ.
+We, who deserve punishment, are justified, sanctified, and glorified, by the blood of the Lord Jesus Christ, simply because we have trusted Him as our Saviour.

-Paul describes God's gracious purpose towards all who trust Him for salvation, whether they be Jew or Gentile, and reminds us that we are a holy priesthood, a royal nation and children of the most high God.
-He describes how God's loving purposes towards us reached back before the world was founded and stretches forward into an endless eternity.
+Paul describes God's gracious purpose towards all who trust Him for salvation, whether they be Jew or Gentile, and reminds us that we are a holy priesthood, a royal nation, and children of the most-high God.
+He describes how God's loving purposes towards us reach back before the world was founded and stretch forward into an endless eternity.

-It is astonishing to realise that this magnificent redemptive plan of God stretches back into eternity past and was conceived before the foundation of the earth was laid.
+It is astonishing to realise that this magnificent, redemptive plan of God stretches back into eternity past, and was conceived before the foundation of the earth was laid.
 It is amazing to realise that our salvation is part of a never-ending plan - a love-story that that stretches from eternity past, into the eternal ages that are to come.
-And having just spread before us the most astonishing array of privileges that are ours through faith in Jesus Christ and which describes God unfailing plan and purpose for us through the gospel of Christ, Paul finally asks the rhetorical question: If GOD be for us, who can be against us? and the resounding answer can only be - no-one! - no - one!!
+And having just spread before us the most astonishing array of privileges that are ours through faith in Jesus Christ and which describes God's unfailing plan and purpose for us through the gospel of Christ, Paul finally asks the rhetorical question...
+"If GOD is for us, WHO can be against us?"
+And the resounding answer can only be - no-one! - no - one!!
 NO ONE!
 HOORAH!
 Praise His holy name.

 God's gracious love is demonstrated through this astonishing plan of redemption and His everlasting mercy is eternally secured in His sovereign will.
-Paul legitimately magnifies each superlative truth and pours comfort upon all our earthly sufferings, building up his watertight argument by unfolding the unsurpassed privilege that are ours in Christ.
+Paul legitimately magnifies each superlative truth and pours comfort upon all our earthly sufferings, building up his watertight argument by unfolding the unsurpassed privileges that are ours in Christ.

-Thank You Lord for being my Father and forgiving all my sins – not because I deserve it but because Christ died in my place to pay the price for my sins – all of them.
-Thank You for all You have done for me and that my future glorification is as equally complete in Christ as my past justification, when I first trusted Jesus as Saviour.
+Thank You, Lord, for being my Father and forgiving all my sins, not because I deserve it, but because Christ died in my place to pay the price for my sins, all of them.
+Thank You for all You have done for me, and that my future glorification is as equally complete in Christ as my past justification, when I first trusted Jesus as Saviour.
 Thank You that because I am in Christ, You are ‘for me.’
-Let me never forget that amazing truth, In Jesus name I pray, AMEN.
+Let me never forget that amazing truth.
+In Jesus' name I pray, AMEN.